As an Amazon Associate, we earn from qualifying purchases and other affiliate schemes. Learn more.

 Warhammer 40k 11th edition rules

 We expect the Warhammer 40k 11th edition rules to be an evolution of 10th edition, with the 10th edition codexes fully compatible until they are replaced by the 11th edition versions.
-10th edition is working very well and has attracted many fans to the hobby – the main challenge for newcomers is the number of errata that have accumulated since the edition launched.
+The current 10th edition is working very well and has attracted many fans to the hobby - the main challenge for newcomers is the number of errata that have accumulated since the edition launched.

 Games Workshop still has to release army books for a lot of Warhammer 40k factions this edition.
-The firm’s most recent roadmap of upcoming 40k codex releases covers all but four of them, one of which the firm has previously stated is coming this year.
-It can fit the remaining three books in before summer 2026, but some will have an extremely short lifespan unless they’re compatible with 11th edition.
+The firm's most recent roadmap of upcoming 40k codex releases covers all but four of them, one of which the firm has previously stated is coming this year.
+It can fit the remaining three books in before summer 2026, but some will have an extremely short lifespan unless they're compatible with 11th edition

 YouTube Thumbnail